sofastack/sofastack.tech/content/en/projects/sofa-boot/quick-start/index.md

 If the application fails to start or the Health Check fails, we can find the error cause in the corresponding log file (sometimes we need to pay attention to the `common-error.log` file)

-[The source code address] for this sample project is host at (https://github.com/sofastack/sofa-boot/tree/master/sofaboot-samples/sofaboot-sample)

 ## Testing
 As we know, SpringBoot provides the `SpringRunner` integrated with JUnit 4 for developers to write integration test cases.
 In SOFABoot, we can still use the native `SpringRunner`, but we recommend that you use SOFABoot's `SofaBootRunner` and `SofaJUnit4Runner` to write integration tests and unit tests; beyond that, the application requires additional import of the following Starter: